4 Natural Remedies to Compliment Your Glaucoma Treatment

 Clinical signs of glaucoma vary depending on how advanced it is.
 Regardless, you should check out any irregularity since detecting the condition early is crucial for having better chances to treat it.

-Glaucoma might be open-angle or angle-closure cases.
+Glaucoma can be either open-angle or angle-closure.
 Let’s take a look at the symptoms.

 - Blind spots in peripheral or central vision, affecting one or both of the eyes

 - Tunnel vision (advanced stages)